 Genentech, but for neuroscience

+I had a long career in tech.
 I got to ride Microsoft from the beginning, when it was a 4,000-person company, to the world-dominating company that it was by the end of the 1990s.
 I got to bring to life something that went from zero to a billion users.
-That's a once-in-a-lifetime thing.
-It got me focused on billion-user outcomes; if the problem isn't a billion-user problem, I'm not interested in it.
-A lot of tech startups right now are based on a business model of economic arbitrage, where there's no real new product—it's just a different way of calling a cab or renting a house.
+That’s a once-in-a-lifetime thing.
+It got me focused on billion-user outcomes; if the problem isn’t a billion-user problem, I’m not interested in it.

+“What would be a truly disruptive technology that could move people from an existing technology paradigm to something totally new?”

 There’s another way to go about this.
 I wanted to know: What would be a truly disruptive technology that could move people from an existing paradigm to something totally new?

-“What would be a truly disruptive technology that could move people from an existing technology paradigm to something totally new?”

-Every b-school businessman I've ever seen give a presentation starts out with some version of the pitch, we're going to do a slight update of an old technology, and it's going to be a breakout.
 If you look at our start, the arbitrage opportunity would’ve been in medical biotech, where everything is relative to healthcare outcomes.
-If somebody's lost a limb, or someone’s damaged something in the spinal cord, we can help them renew their lives.
+If somebody’s lost a limb, or someone’s damaged something in the spinal cord, we can help them renew their lives.
 But that’s a million people, maybe 10 million.
-I was trying to flip that on its head and say, no, we're going after the mass market—the way to exploit this is to do something much bigger than a translation of past technologies.
+I was trying to flip that on its head and say, no, we’re going after the mass market—the way to exploit this is to do something much bigger than a translation of past technologies.
 We turned down opportunities to take money that would’ve made us into a biotech company rather than, ultimately, a consumer tech company—which is what I wanted to be.

 “Like splitting the atom”